 Every year during the holidays, New Orleanians decorate their homes in the most festive seasonal décor, and some even open their doors for public viewing.
-The Preservation Resource Center Home Tour features six private Garden District homes, live musical performances, a festive boutique, book signings, and more on December 10 and 11.
-Then on December 18, the Patio Planters community organization offers their self-guided French Quarter Holiday Home Tour, featuring several elegant and historic residences throughout the Vieux Carré.
+The Preservation Resource Center Home Tour features a selection of private Garden District homes, live musical performances, a festive boutique, and more on December 9 and 10.
+Then on December 17, the Patio Planters community organization offers their self-guided French Quarter Holiday Home Tour, featuring several elegant and historic residences throughout the Vieux Carré.
 This home tour raises funds for Caroling in Jackson Square, which takes place later that day in the French Quarter.

-Get into the spirit of the season with holiday concerts from St. Augustine Church and St. Louis Cathedral.
-Holiday film buffs also won’t want to miss The Louisiana Philharmonic Orchestra playing a live orchestration of Home Alone on December 9 and 10 at the Mahalia Jackson Theater for the Performing Arts.
-Lastly, you can also enjoy the aforementioned Caroling in Jackson Square, which will take place on December 18 at 7 p.m.
+Get into the spirit of the season with holiday concerts at St. Louis Cathedral and Ashé Powerhouse Theater.
+Holiday film buffs also won’t want to miss The Louisiana Philharmonic Orchestra presents “Elf ™ in Concert" at the Saenger with live orchestration on December 22.
+Lastly, you can also enjoy the aforementioned Caroling in Jackson Square, which will take place on December 17 at 7 p.m.

 New Orleans is a festive city year-round, and the holidays are no different.
 Visit the city’s most popular sights for a look at how we decorate for the season.
 St. Louis Cathedral is a great starting point, followed by Canal Street, and the lobbies of various hotels.
-Two lights festivals will return this December: Greenway Supernova on December 8-10 and LUNA Fête, December 15-18.
+Two lights festivals will return this December: LUNA Fête, from December 7-10, and Greenway Supernova, from December 7-9.
 Both are free to the public and filled with holiday magic.

 New Orleans is a great place to ring in the New Year, with celebrations galore featuring live music, delicious food, and fireworks, of course.
-This year, the Allstate Sugar Bowl will be held on New Year’s Eve with a parade preceding it.
+This year, the Allstate Sugar Bowl will be held on New Year’s Day, but the parade is scheduled for New Year’s Eve at 3 p.m.
 Audubon Zoo and the Children’s Museum also hosts celebrations during the day before the adult celebrations kick off that night.
 Check here for the latest on New Year’s celebrations, and may the party begin!